-You need your own three ring notebook for this class by tomorrow.
+You need your own three ring notebook for this class by your next class.

 This notebook contains recipes for cooking food.
 Your notebook will contain your papers for this class.
 This image is courtesy of tantarobina.com.

 Headphones-Students need to acquire headphones/earphones for this class.